-- Korean exporter, Daehan has been found to be dumping in this inquiry; - Singaporean exporter, NatSteel has been found to be dumping in this inquiry; - Spanish exporter, CELSA was dumping in the original investigation as well as in a review since the imposition of measures.
-CELSA did not export the goods to Australia during the inquiry period; and - Taiwanese exporters subject to these measures were found to be dumping in the original investigation however, were not found to be dumping in a review since the imposition of measures as well as in this inquiry.
+- Korean exporter, Daehan has been found to be dumping in this inquiry; - Singaporean exporter, NatSteel has been found to be dumping in this inquiry, albeit to a negligible degree; - Spanish exporter, CELSA was dumping in the original investigation.
+CELSA did not export the goods to Australia during the inquiry period; and - Taiwanese exporters subject to these measures were found to be dumping in the original investigation, however were not found to be dumping in a review since the imposition of measures, as well as in this inquiry.